 That's exactly the sort of questions that are on the mind of Ken Kesey in his novel One Flew Over the Cuckoo's Nest.
 With this famous portrait of a mental institute—its rebellious patients and domineering caretakers—counter-culture icon Kesey is doing a whole lot more than just spinning a great yarn.
 He's asking us to stop and consider how what we call "normal" is forced upon each and every one of us.
 Stepping out of line, going against the grain, swimming upstream—whatever your metaphor, there is a steep price to pay for that kind of behavior.
 Just ask the novel's rebellious, doomed protagonist, Randle P. McMurphy.

-Published in 1962, the novel tells McMurphy's tale, along with the tale of other inmates who suffer under the yoke of the authoritarian Nurse Ratched.
-The story is based on Kesey's own experience as an orderly in an asylum in Menlo Park, California but it's also the story of any person who has felt suffocated and confined by our rigid rules of conformity.
+Published in 1962, the novel tells McMurphy's tale, along with the tales of other inmates who suffer under the yoke of the authoritarian Nurse Ratched.
+The story is based on Kesey's own experience as an orderly in an asylum in Menlo Park, California, but it's also the story of any person who has felt suffocated and confined by our rigid rules of conformity.
 In 1975, the novel was turned into an Academy Award-winning film, directed by Miloš Forman and starring Jack Nicholson, but don't start there.
-Dive right into the original novel for a vivid exploration of the thin line between sane and in-sane, as well as a chilling look at who gets to decide the difference.
+Dive right into the original novel for a vivid exploration of the thin line between sane and insane, as well as a chilling look at who gets to decide the difference.

 Why Should I Care?